Nico-Curti/DNetPRO/docs/source/CMake.rst

   If you want enable the OpenMP support (*4.5 version is required*) compile the library with `-DOMP=ON`.

 .. note::
 	If you want enable the Cython support compile the library with `-DPYWRAP=ON`.
-The Cython packages will be compiled and correctly positioned in the `DNetPRO` Python package **BUT** you need to run also the setup before use it.
+The Cython packages will be compiled and correctly positioned in the `DNetPRO` Python package.

 .. _shut: https://github.com/Nico-Curti/Shut
 .. _`build.ps1`: https://Nico-Curti/DNetPRO/blob/master/build.ps1